Frequently Asked Questions

 Yes.
 The number on the list fluctuates.
 Please contact us for more information.

 How many of the apartments receive a subsidy?

 Presently 41 of the 80 units receive a subsidy based on a “rent geared to income” formula.
-This includes 20 apartments subsidized by Halton Region and 21 apartments subsidized by Knox Heritage Place.
+This subsidy is provided by Halton Region.

 Who owns Knox Heritage Place?

 Knox Heritage Place is our common name.
-Our legal name is Knox Oakville Non-Profit Homes for Seniors Inc. which is a registered not-for-profit Corporation, without share capital, under the laws of Ontario.
+Our legal name is Knox Heritage Place Inc. which is a registered not-for-profit Corporation, without share capital, under the laws of Ontario.
 The Corporation owns and operates Knox Heritage Place.

 Who “runs” Knox Heritage Place?

 Knox Heritage Place employs a full time, on-site Administrator to oversee the day to day operations and reporting requirements.
 There is a full-time “handy person” who looks after maintenance of the facility.
 We also have a number of “security tenants” who assist during non-business hours.
 The Administrator reports to an eleven person Board of Directors.